funatsufumiya/GVEncoder/README.md

 - drag & drop into window, a dir contains images to encode. (or add with gui)
 - press `Start Encode` button.
-- you can set cores numbers to encode, and video fps.

 ## Dependencies